WE MUST CHAMPION ALL ASPECTS OF DE&I TO DRIVE CHANGE

 Published: 10 November 2020

-I’ve since learned just how important allies can be, whatever the cause, which is why I now champion all Capco’s diversity & inclusion (D&I) networks and am proud to be the executive sponsor of it too.
+I’ve since learned just how important allies can be, whatever the cause, which is why I now champion all Capco’s diversity, equity & inclusion (DE&I) networks and am proud to be the executive sponsor of it too.
 So, what changed?

 I went on to study political science and Spanish for my bachelor’s degree back in the US, at Bucknell University, Pennsylvania.
 I wanted to learn more about developing countries and cultures, and how different societies function.
 While I had a wonderful time in this leafy part of Pennsylvania, I missed big city life.
 I already knew at this point that I would one day want to work for an international organization where diverse backgrounds and perspectives would be welcomed and couldn’t wait to find my place in the world.